 The initiative may be further affected or cancelled as a result of the recent armed conflict involving Russia and Ukraine and the designation of Severstal's controlling shareholder as a person subject to EU and UK sanctions.
 As of December 31, 2021, our investment in the joint venture amounted to \$16.8 million.
 We are currently assessing the amount to be written off from this investment.
-For more information see "Principal Risks and Uncertainties - Risks Relating to Our Business and Industry - The Russia-Ukraine recent armed conflict may adversely affect our operations"; and "Recent developments - The Russia-Ukraine armed conflict and its impact on Tenaris's operations and financial condition".
+For more information see Item 3.D.
+"Key Information - Risk Factors - Risks Relating to Our Business and Industry - The Russia-Ukraine recent armed conflict may adversely affect our operations"; and item 8.B.
+"Significant Changes - The Russia-Ukraine armed conflict and its impact on Tenaris's operations and financial condition".